 Using the Synopsys GitLab Template with Polaris

+Before running a pipeline using the Synopsys GitLab Template with Polaris, you must set the appropriate applications and entitlements in your Polaris environment.

+Using Synopsys Template, you can perform scans on push events to main branches.
+Pull request scanning is currently not supported for Polaris.

 It is recommended that you configure sensitive information such as access tokens and URLs using GitLab secrets.

-Before running a pipeline using the Synopsys Template, add .gitlab-ci.yml to your project by adding an
+To use Synopsys Template, add .gitlab-ci.yml to your project by using an

-Include entry, as in the example below.
+Include entry, as shown in the example below.

 Synopsys Bridge CLI Guide | 5 - GitLab – Synopsys Template | 47